canonical-websites/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-windows/install-microk8s-on-windows.md

 While MicroK8s has a lot of useful add-ons, for simplicity's sake we'll enable and use the dns and dashboard addons.
 We can view the Grafana dashboard for our deployment.

 Let's enable the add-ons.
-Use the follwoing command:
+Use the following command:

 ```
 multipass exec microk8s-vm -- /snap/bin/microk8s.enable dns dashboard